angarsky/diveintopython/learn/classes.md

 In this example, the `Person` data class has `name` and `age` properties defined as variables.
 The `@dataclass` decorator automatically generates the `__init__`, `__repr__`, and `__eq__` methods for the class.

-## The importance of encapsulation in Python classes: securing your data and preventing errors in your code
+## The importance of encapsulation in Python classes

 Encapsulation is a key aspect of Python classes as it helps to secure your data and prevent errors in your code.
 It is achieved through the use of abstraction and encapsulation concepts in object-oriented programming.